josdem/hugo/content/techtalk/algorithms/digital_sum_sort.md

 **Explanation**

 You are given an array of integers.
-Sort it in such a way that if `A` comes before `B` then the sum of digits of a is less than or equal to the sum of digits of `B`.
+Sort it in such a way that if `A` comes before `B` then the sum of digits of `A` is less than or equal to the sum of digits of `B`.

 **Example**